Search

 Continuous Glucose Monitoring (CGM) Systems: The Vanguard of Non-Invasive Testing

-Continuous Glucose Monitoring (CGM) systems have emerged as the most advanced and widely adopted non-invasive at-home testing method for diabetes.
+Continuous Glucose Monitoring (CGM) systems have emerged as the most advanced and widely adopted non-invasive at home diabetes testing method for diabetes.
 These cutting-edge devices utilize a small sensor, typically inserted under the skin on the abdomen or arm, to continuously measure glucose levels in the interstitial fluid, which closely reflects blood glucose levels.
 The sensor transmits the collected data to a receiver or a compatible smartphone app, providing real-time glucose readings, trend analysis, and alerts for high or low glucose levels.

 Benefits of CGM Systems